What is Marine Insurance?

 In this policy, the owner has to pay the maximum protection amount at the time of buying the policy.

-The coverage provided by marine insurance can be understood by going through the risks handled by the insurance policies loaded with various insurance clauses:
+The Maritime insurance coverage provided by marine insurance can be understood by going through the risks handled by the insurance policies loaded with various marine insurance clauses:

 Institute Cargo Clause C provides basic coverage and includes a restricted list of risk covers.
 It covers the shipment against events such as fire, discharge of cargo in case of distress, explosion, accidents like sinking, capsizing, derailment, collision, etc.